Sunday, September 16, 2018

 Jesus went with them.
 He was not far from the house when the captain sent friends to give him this message, "Sir, do not trouble yourself for I am not worthy to welcome you under my roof.
 You see I didn't approach you myself.
 Just give the order and my servant will be healed.
 For I myself, a junior officer, give orders to my soldiers and I say to this one, 'Go,' and he goes; and to the other, 'Come,' and he comes; and to my servant, 'Do this,' and he does it."

 On hearing these words, Jesus was filled with admiration.
 He turned and said to the people with him, "I say to you, not even in Israel have I found such great faith."
 The people sent by the captain went back to his house; there they found that the servant was well.

-In the Gospel reading Jesus marvels at the faith of the Roman officer and cures his servant: "Sir, do not trouble yourself for I am not worthy to welcome you under my roof."
+In the Gospel reading Jesus marvels at the faith the Roman officer and cures his servant: "Sir, do not trouble yourself for I am not worthy to welcome you under my roof."
 "I say to you, not even in Israel have I found such great faith."

 We recall the Roman officer's faith before we receive Holy Communion, "Lord, I am not worthy that you should enter under my roof, but only say the word and my soul shall be healed."
-We pray, "Lord, strengthen my faith."
+We pray, "Lord, strengthen our faith."